saga420/atomic-deployments-react-app/README.md

 # atomic-deployments-react-app

-Deploy React App to AWS S3 With Cloudfront
+Deploy React App to AWS S3 and Change Path of Cloudfront (Blue Green deploy, Rollback in sec)

 ## steps